piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 Ensuring message delivery involves tracking the status of a message as it progresses from user 1's device to user 2's device.
 The flow looks like this:

 1. User 1 sends a message to the messaging service
-2. Messaging service  does the following:
+2. The messaging service does the following:
     1. Stores the message in the database as undelivered
     2. Sends an acknowledgement to user 1
     3. Sends the message to user 2.
 3. User 2's client then returns an acknowledgement to the messaging service.
 4. The messaging service marks the message as delivered in the database.